karenpayneoregon/WindowsInstaller/readme.md

 # VS2019/OED edition

+Originally written in an older version of Visual Studio, now in VS2019 using .NET Framework 4.8

 - Also demonstrates using a simple Windows Service starting a debug session.
 - Each project has a **readmd.md** file with instructions and information to assist writing a new service and to understand this service.